Chalwk/JeriCraftDocs/docs/webstore/store.md

 ### 4. Agreement to Terms:

-- By donating, you agree to these **Terms and Conditions**, regardless of whether you have read them.
-- No refunds will be granted for any reason.
+- By donating, you agree to these Terms and Conditions, regardless of whether you have read them.
+No refunds will be granted for any reason.
-- You must accept the **JeriCraft Web Store Terms and Conditions** before proceeding with your donation.
+- You must accept the JeriCraft Web Store Terms and Conditions before proceeding with your donation.

 ### 5. Payment Responsibility:

-- Donations must be made using an accepted payment method, and you are responsible for the validity of your payment.
-- You are solely responsible for any actions taken through your account.
+- Donations must be made using your PayPal account.
+You are solely responsible for any actions taken through your account.

+### 6. Support:

+- If you do not receive your perk(s) within 24 hours, please contact a senior staff member for assistance.

-### 6. Perk Availability:
+## Perk Availability:

 - As the server evolves over time, we **reserve the right to remove perks from our webstore without reason**.
 - An announcement will **typically** be made on our Discord server if a perk is removed.

-### 7. Support:

-- If you do not receive your perk(s) within **24 hours**, please contact a senior staff member for assistance.

----

 ## ⚠️ Disclaimer

-JeriCraft is **not affiliated** with Mojang AB.
-All contributions go directly to the **JeriCraft Management and Development Team**.
+**JeriCraft is not affiliated with Mojang AB.** All contributions go directly to the JeriCraft Management and Development Team.
 For support, inquiries, or purchase history, email us at **jericho.crosby227@gmail.com**.

 ---